Medicine Shortages in Australia: Reporting obligations and the TGA's compliance framework

 The reporting requirements require sponsors of reportable medicines to notify the Secretary, using the approved form, of any shortage or permanent discontinuation of their product:

-- for a shortage of 'critical impact' - as soon as possible, but no later than 2 working days after they know or ought to have reasonably known of the shortage;
+- for a shortage of 'critical impact' or changes to the duration or end date of such a shortage - as soon as possible, but no later than 2 working days after they know or ought to have reasonably known of the shortage;

-- for any other shortage - within 10 working days after they know or ought to have reasonably known of the shortage;
+- for any other shortage or changes to the duration or end date of such a shortage - within 10 working days after they know or ought to have reasonably known of the shortage;

 - for a discontinuation of 'critical impact' - at least 12 months before the discontinuation would occur or, if this is not possible, as soon as practicable after the sponsor's decision;